 23. Reduced sodium, wheat-free Tamari – For adding depth and umami to sauces, gravies, and dressings, I regularly reach for Tamari.
 And when potstickers are on offer, I’ll take mine with a little bowl of Chinese mustard and a little bowl of tamari, thank you.

 24. Tofu – Tofu may be the black sheep of the health food world, but I love it anyway.
 (I also love black sheep.
 And gray ones.
 And white ones.
 And well, just any sheep, because sheep are awesome.)
 My favorite way to enjoy tofu is baked and then cooled in the refrigerator overnight.
 It gives it a dense, chewy texture that is wonderful on its own, in a sandwich, or in a salad.

 25. Avocados – Buttery and inviting avocados give richness and body to everything they touch.
 I enjoy avocados anywhere and any way, but especially on bagels with hummus, as a cool pizza topping, as the finishing touch on any Mexican food, or blended into guacamole.

 For more information on stocking a vegan kitchen, check out this post on 5 Kitchen Tool Essentials.

 Which vegan ingredients are essential in your kitchen?

-Update: Jennifer at My Blissful Journey, Amy at Tahini Too, Bobbie at The Vegan Crew, and Kristy at Keepin’ It Kind made lists of their own!
+Update: Jennifer at My Blissful Journey and Kristy at Keepin’ It Kind made lists of their own!
 Check them out!
 Also, if you make a list of vegan essentials, let me know in the comments, and I’ll link to you here.